 How Your Attorney Will Help You Understand Depositions

 Georgia Trial Attorneys at Kirchen & Grant, LLC will spend time with you prior to your deposition so that you are comfortable and prepared to answer questions.
 We help you understand the process and thereby alleviate your natural tendency to be nervous.
 We will provide you a copy of our eBook, Deposition Checklists and Strategies.
 We will keep you informed of the dates and times other depositions that have been scheduled regarding your case.
 When you are a party to a lawsuit, you have the right to attend any deposition if you so choose.
-Contact us for more information.
+Contact us for more information at 833-4The-Win.